José Manuel de Goyeneche, 1st Count of Guaqui: Return to Spain

 Upon returning to Spain, he was named Lieutenant General of the Royal Armies, member of the Junta for the Wars in the Indies, member of the War Council and president of the Junta for Overseas Commerce.
 He was also elected as deputy to the Cortes for Arequipa and senator of the realm for the province of Canarias.
 King Ferdinand made him a peer, and also Knight of the Military Order of Santiago.

 He died in Madrid in 1846.
-His remains are interred in the family crypt at the San Isidro cemetery in the Spanish capital.
+His remains are interred in the family crypt at the Saint Isidore Cemetery in the Spanish capital.